F-Stack/f-stack/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 ``config_promiscusity``:

-    Called when the user changes the promiscusity state of the KNI interface.
+    Called when the user changes the promiscuity state of the KNI interface.
 For example, when the user runs ``ip link set promisc [on|off] dev <ifaceX>``.
 If the user sets this callback function to NULL, but sets the ``port_id`` field to a value other than -1, a default